Death at the Bar

-Plot
+Plot summary

 Luke Watchman, a top London barrister and King's Counsel, holidays in the fictional village of Ottercombe, South Devon, staying for a second year at the village pub, The Plume of Feathers, with his cousin Sebastian Parish, a West End actor, and their good friend Norman Cubitt, a painter.
 Ottercombe is a small, self-contained, picturesque fishing village, accessible only by a narrow road and foot tunnel.
 The Feathers is run by Abel Pomeroy and his son Will, who is an enthusiastic Communist, much involved in the recently formed Coombe Left Movement.
 The CLM has acquired recent arrival in town Bob Legge (who lives at the pub) as its treasurer and secretary.
-Also staying at the Feathers is Hon.
-Violet Darragh, a middle-aged, hard-up Anglo-Irish aristocrat and amateur watercolorist.
+Also staying at the Feathers is Honorable Violet Darragh, a middle-aged, hard-up Anglo-Irish aristocrat and amateur watercolorist.
 The cast of suspects is completed by Decima Moore, a local farmer's daughter recently graduated from Oxford University, who has an understanding with Will Pomeroy, based on their shared left-wing views, and with whom Watchman is eager to rekindle a brief fling from the previous year.

 The evening after Watchman's arrival, Bob Legge strikes the lawyer's finger with a dart while performing a trick and Watchman dies suddenly of cyanide poisoning, a particularly toxic rat poison used earlier in the pub's garage.
-How the cyanide entered Watchman's body is unknown since, although there are traces of the poison on the dart, it doesn't seem as if anyone could have tampered with until after the fact.
+How the cyanide entered Watchman's body is unknown.
+Although there are traces of the poison on the dart, it does not seem as if anyone could have tampered with it until after the fact.
 The police attention then turns to some brandy Watchman drank that was given to him by Decima to calm his nerves after the dart hit him.